-After two years of stagnation, total RES capacity in Poland grew by 6% in 2019, reaching 9106 MW (Figure 3).
-The highest share in this growth had photovoltaics (331 MW, 64% of the total increase), followed by biomass (130 MW, 25%).
-Despite the recent inhibition in the wind energy sector, it stays the largest RES branch in Poland with the capacity of 5916 MW (65% of share).
-It is followed by biomass (1492 MW, 16.4%) and water (973, 10.7 MW).
+After a dynamic development in 2012-2016, the RES market entered a two-years stagnation phase, resulting from unfavorable legislation changes preventing from investing in large off-shore wind farms.
+In 2019 the RES capacity started growing again, mainly thanks to huge popularity of micro-PV installations among private investors (Figure 4).
+Despite the recent inhibition in the wind energy sector, it stays the largest RES branch in Poland with the capacity of 6,347 MW (63.2% of share) (Figure 5).
+It is followed by biomass (1,512 MW, 15.2%) and water (976 MW, 9.8%).
 All these three subsectors (wind, water, biomass) are a part of the power system in Poland, providing electricity on a large scale.
-This is reflected in the size of an average installation - for biomass it is 28.7 MW (usually biomass boilers in power and CHP plants), for wind turbines - 4.9 MW, and for water - 1.3 MW (Figure 5).
+This is reflected in the size of an average installation - for biomass it is 28.7 MW (usually biomass boilers in power and CHP plants), for wind turbines - 4.9 MW, and for water - 1.3 MW (Figure 6).
 On contrary, PV installations are rather small - 400 kW on average.
 They are developed both by large companies, SMEs and private consumers.
 The largest PV plant of a capacity of 3.77 MW is located in Czernikowo (WNP 2019), and is owned by Energa, a state-owned large energy supplier and distributor.
 The PV market is driven by small customers, buying installations for their own needs.
 In 2019 the total number of PV prosumers in Poland (usually households possessing small PV installation) increased almost threefold, from 51 thous. to 149 thous.
 This is mainly due to governmental programme "Mój Prąd" (My electricity) providing up to 5000 PLN (~1200 EUR) donation for households for small scale PV installations (2-10 kWp), but also decreasing prices of PV and rising electricity costs.
 Small installations have a share of 70% of a total PV capacity in Poland (IEO 2020).
 It is expected that by the end of 2020 the total PV market in Poland will reach PLN 5 billion (IEO 2020).